The New York Times Simulator: Gameplay

 The player takes on the role of the editor-in-chief of The New York Times.
 As stories appear, they can be placed into one of four slots for articles on the front page of the paper.
 The goal of the game is to maximize readership with grabbing headlines, while also appealing to the approval ratings of three groups: the police, the rich, and the state of Israel.
 If at any point the player's approval with one of these factions drops too low, or they run out of readers, they will be "fired" and lose the game.
-The player has the option to alter potential articles as they appear, possibly reframing them to be more favorable to the groups they are trying to keep happy.
-For example, one article presented in the game's tutorial is "Israel is starving Gaza's children", while rewriting it produces the headline "Starvation is Stalking Gaza's Children".
-Using the latter headline will prevent the article from losing the player points with the Israel faction.
+The player has the option to alter potential articles as they appear, possibly reframing them to be more favorable to the groups they are trying to keep happy, often through the use of passive voice.
+For example, one article headline presented in the game is "Israel is starving Gaza's children", which may be rewritten to the passive voice headline "Starvation is Stalking Gaza's Children".
+Using the latter headline prevents the player from losing points with the Israel faction.
 The article slots above the fold are weighted more heavily and will draw more readership, with the main article slot, in the top left, worth the most.
 Articles will also lose readership the longer they are in the paper.

 Development and release

 The game was released for free on March 29, 2024, on itch.io.
-According to Pedercini, the game mostly uses real headlines from The New York Times, The Wall Street Journal, and other media outlets, and in some cases the in-game headline revisions are edits which actually occurred to those headlines.
+The game mostly uses real headlines from The New York Times, The Wall Street Journal, and other media outlets, and in some cases the in-game headline revisions are edits which actually occurred to those headlines.
 The game took Pedercini approximately three weeks to complete.
 Pedercini used data from Fairness & Accuracy in Reporting to create the headlines used in the game, as well as Google News to compare how different outlets covered the same stories.
 Pedercini also annotated the game's data and released it to the public.